 Studying Data Science in Rhode Island

 The Providence Innovation & Design District, with its Wexford Science & Technology and Johnson & Wales Science and Innovation Centers, should help a lot.
-So, too, will booster groups like Tech Collective and Providence Geeks, investors such as the Slater Technology Fund and Angel Street Capital, and the coworking community Founders League.
+So, too, will booster groups like Tech Collective and Providence Geeks, investors such as the Slater Technology Fund, and the coworking community Founders League.
 Watch this space!

 Data Science Research & Initiatives at Rhode Island Universities

 As the state’s signature Ivy League, Brown has a well-established reputation in data science.
 U.S. News & World Report frequently ranks it in the top 20 of Best Computer Science Graduate Schools and the top 50 of Best Statistics Graduate Schools.
 It’s also generous with its student funding!